Office of Emergency Medical Services

-In accordance with CGS 19a-904, which requires posting of a list of Infectious Disease Designated Officers for all EMS organizations on our website, the list is now available to be downloaded as a roster through the eLicense website .
+In accordance with CGS 19a-904, which requires posting of a list of Infectious Disease Designated Officers for all EMS organizations on our website, the list is now available to be downloaded by clicking on the above link.

 Certified Stroke Centers

 Passed during the 2017 Legislative Session, Public Act 17-146 (Sec.
 40) requires any hospital certified as a comprehensive stroke center, primary stroke center or acute stroke-ready hospital to submit attestation from the nationally recognized certifying organization to the Commissioner of Public Health.
-A listing of hospitals that have provided attestation can be found by clicking here.
+Visit our new Certified Stroke Center page for a listing.

 Designated Trauma Centers